-Infusions of various herbs, and in particular peppermint, are very popular throughout the country long before the arrival of tea in the country.
+Infusions of various herbs, and in particular mint, are very popular throughout the country long before the arrival of tea in the country.

 The arrival of tea in Morocco remains unclear: there are several explanations and dates for it.
-The first theory is that tea was brought to Morocco as early as the eleventh century by the Phoenicians who settled in the north of the country for eight centuries.
+The first theory is that tea arrived in Morocco as early as the 11th century by the Phoenicians who settled in the north of the country for eight centuries.
 Another hypothesis is that the Berbers brought it with them when they arrived from the Orontes2.
-Abdelahad Sebti and Omar Carlier claim that the British were already selling tea in some Moroccan ports as early as the sixteenth century, with the trade intensifying in the following century.
+Abdelahad Sebti and Omar Carlier claim that the British were already selling tea in some Moroccan ports as early as the 16th century, and that the trade intensified in the following century.
 Another hypothesis suggests that pirates brought tea to Morocco with them.
-Yet another theory suggests that Moroccan pirates captured a ship loaded with tea during the military conquest of Spain and Portugal in the eighteenth century.
-A final and more credible theory is that the Moroccan tea trade was the result of the Spanish and Portuguese wars.
+Another theory suggests that Moroccan pirates captured a ship loaded with tea during the military conquest of Spain and Portugal in the 18th century.
+A final, more credible theory is that the Moroccan tea trade was the result of the Spanish and Portuguese wars.

-A final and most credible theory6 is that King Ismail bin Sherif was given green tea by Queen Anne after the release of sixty-nine British prisoners.
+A final and more credible theory6 is that King Ismail bin Sherif received green tea from Queen Anne after the release of sixty-nine British prisoners.
 In 1789, the English surgeon William Lemprière, who was present at the court of Mohammed ben Abdallah, observed the tea service: it lasted at least two hours, during which the drink was served in very small quantities in tiny porcelain cups.
 The drink is extremely expensive and rare.
-It was prized primarily for its medicinal qualities and was consumed with the same utensils as in the UK.
+It was prized mainly for its medicinal qualities and was consumed with the same utensils as in the UK.

-The United Kingdom held a virtual monopoly on the tea trade in Morocco during the nineteenth century1 , particularly with the renovation of the port of Essaouira in the 1760s.
-Tea became a widespread beverage by the middle of the century, particularly as a result of the Crimean War: with the Baltic Sea ports no longer accessible, British merchants disposed of their surplus tea imports from China by creating new trading markets in Tangier and Essaouira.
-It was this British influence that brought the Moroccan tea trade to Morocco.
-It was this British influence that brought the name of tea to Morocco, atay, a variant of the Cantonese “te”, as opposed to the names inspired by the Mandarin name, variants of “cha “.
+The United Kingdom had a virtual monopoly on the tea trade in Morocco during the 19th century1 , especially with the renovation of the port of Essaouira in the 1760s.
+Tea became a widespread beverage by mid-century, especially in the wake of the Crimean War: unable to access the Baltic Sea ports, British traders provided an outlet for their surplus tea imports from China by creating new trading markets in Tangier and Essaouira.
+It was this British influence that brought the tea trade to Morocco.
+It was this British influence that brought to Morocco the name of tea, atay, a variant of Cantonese “tea”, as opposed to the names inspired by the Mandarin name, variants of “cha”.

-Moroccan Moorish traders set out from Guelmim to sell British tea in the western Sahel, particularly in Mali, but also in Mauritania and the rest of the region.
-Tea thus arrived in Africa via Morocco11.
-In 1819, Charles Cochelet reported that the green tea found in Guelmin was bought by the British in Canton in exchange for opium and Spanish money.
-Mint was soon added to it: with its powerful taste, it reduced the bitterness of the tea without changing its color.
-Mint tea is called a “complete tea”, in reference to a Moorish proverb: “tea without mint is like a tongue without sense “.
+Moroccan Moorish traders left Guelmim to sell British tea in the western Sahel, especially in Mali, but also in Mauritania and the rest of the region.
+Tea thus reached Africa via Morocco11.
+In 1819, Charles Cochelet reported that green tea found in Guelmim was bought by the British in Canton in exchange for opium and Spanish money.
+Mint was soon added: with its powerful flavor, it reduced the bitterness of the tea without changing its color.
+Mint tea is called “full tea,” in reference to a Moorish proverb: “tea without mint is like a meaningless tongue.”

-Initially, the faqīhs deemed tea illicit in Islam.
-In 1826, the faqîh Ahmed Ibn Abdelmalek Alaoui, who practiced as a judge, refused the testimonies of tea drinkers, stating that “man must avoid anything of which he is unaware of the verdict of Allah.”
-The faqîh Hajj Abed El Baichouri, at the beginning of the twentieth century, claims to have heard of a “tea and sugar factory in Paris where they used carrion bones and blood”, thus supporting the ban on tea.
-The Mauritanian sheik Ahmed Hamed Ben M’hamed Ben Mukhtar Allah adds that tea leads to “mixing with slaves and young people, hearing obscene speeches and slandering people.
-The discourse is quickly defeated, with many Moroccan writers defending the drink in the name of medicine and temperance.
-The Faqîh Idriss, son of Slimane ben Mohammed, served tea to his students when he noticed that their concentration was declining.
-In 1925, Sheikh Mohammed Ben Al Mouayyad Ben Sidi wrote in a fatwa that “one should not forbid what has not been forbidden in the Koran, the Sunna and the consensus”, referring to the consumption of tea.
+At first, the faqīhs considered tea to be unlawful in Islam.
+In 1826, the faqîh Ahmed Ibn Abdelmalek Alaoui, who served as a judge, rejected the testimonies of tea drinkers, stating that “man should avoid anything of which he does not know the verdict of Allah.”
+The faqîh Hajj Abed El Baichouri, in the early 20th century, claims to have heard of a “tea and sugar factory in Paris where carrion bones and blood were used,” thus supporting the prohibition of tea.
+The Mauritanian sheikh Ahmed Hamed Ben M’hamed Ben Mukhtar Allah adds that tea leads to “mixing with slaves and youths, listening to obscene speeches and slandering people.”
+The discourse is quickly defeated, and many Moroccan writers defend the drink in the name of medicine and temperance.
+Faqîh Idriss, son of Slimane ben Mohammed, served tea to his students when he noticed their concentration waning.
+In 1925, Sheikh Mohammed Ben Al Mouayyad Ben Sidi wrote in a fatwa that “one should not forbid what has not been forbidden in the Qur’an, Sunna and consensus”, referring to tea consumption.

-Between 1830 and 1840, the volume of tea imported annually by Morocco increased from 3.5 to 20 tons , while its consumption spread to the urban middle class5 ; in the 1880s, it was consumed by the entire society and tea and sugar made up a quarter of the country’s imports6.
-Prices fell largely in parallel, as European powers spread tea cultivation in their respective colonies, increasing supply.
-The usage was born of a desire to imitate the wealthier classes of Morocco, not the English: utensils imported from Britain were often stamped in Arabic to hide their imported nature.
-At this time, there were two opposing views.
+Between 1830 and 1840, the volume of tea imported annually by Morocco increased from 3.5 to 20 tons, while its consumption spread to the urban middle class5 ; by the 1880s, it was consumed by the whole of society and tea and sugar constituted a quarter of the country’s imports6.
+Prices fell sharply in parallel, as European powers expanded tea cultivation in their respective colonies, increasing supply.
+The usage was born out of a desire to imitate the wealthier classes of Morocco, not the English: utensils imported from Britain were often stamped in Arabic to hide their imported character.
+At this time, there were two opposing points of view.
 European travelers and settlers insist on the rapid adoption of tea by all Moroccans.
-Local oral sources, on the other hand, emphasize that tea spread very slowly from one social class to another and was seen as a very masculine drink at first.
+Local oral sources, on the other hand, stress that tea spread very slowly from one social class to another and that at first it was considered a very masculine drink.

-At that time, the French protectorate of Morocco wanted to guarantee the local crafts.
-Prosper Ricard deplored the influence of European products and sought to direct the craftsmen towards the production of luxury objects: the coppersmiths worked for notables and tourists, but their market was running out of steam.
-They therefore embarked on a reform of the trade, seeking to copy the models of tea utensils imported from Europe, and created a corporation of swâiniya (“tray makers”) in the Fez region in the 1910s, particularly in the city’s Seffarine Square.
-A tea-drinking ritual, which was to become the norm in the region, was to be introduced in Fez.
-A tea-drinking ritual, as well as a whole set of utensils, was born.
+At that time, the French protectorate of Morocco wanted to guarantee local craftsmanship.
+Prosper Ricard deplored the influence of European products and tried to orient the craftsmen towards the production of luxury objects: the coppersmiths worked for notables and tourists, but their market was drying up.
+They therefore undertook a reform of the craft, trying to copy the models of tea utensils imported from Europe, and created a corporation of swâiniya (“tray makers”) in the Fez region in the 1910s, especially in the city’s Seffarine Square.
+A tea-drinking ritual was introduced in Fez, which was to become the norm in the region.
+A ritual for drinking tea was born, as well as a whole set of utensils.

-In 1946, a coppersmith introduced the mechanical lathe to the country after seeing one in Italy.
-Thanks to the new tool, the Et Taj company began to copy the Wright teapots made in Manchester.
-They are now made in Fez, keeping the English shape and decorations, but the traditional Moroccan chasing of the decorations.
+In 1946, a coppersmith introduced the mechanical lathe in the country after seeing one in Italy.
+Thanks to the new tool, the Et Taj company began copying the Wright teapots made in Manchester.
+They are now made in Fez, retaining the English shape and decorations, but with the traditional Moroccan chasing of ornaments.

 In 2008, Morocco is the largest importer of Chinese green tea in the world18.
-In 2014, Morocco is the second most consuming country of tea with a consumption per person per year of 4.34 kg.
+In 2014, Morocco is the second largest tea consuming country, with a consumption per person per year of 4.34 kg.

 Consumption Green tea with mint

-The tea used for mint tea, which is most commonly drunk in Morocco, is Chinese Gunpowder green tea.
-Moroccans add sugar loaves and handfuls of peppermint.
-Sometimes mint is accompanied by other herbs, such as wormwood, marjoram, sage, or verbena: these additions are more common in winter.
-In March, the addition of flower is a common practice.
+The tea used for mint tea, which is the most consumed tea in Morocco, is Chinese Gunpowder green tea.
+Moroccans add sugar loaves and handfuls of mint.
+Sometimes mint is accompanied by other herbs, such as wormwood, marjoram, sage or verbena: these additions are more common in winter.
+In March, the addition of flowers is a common practice.
 In March, the addition of orange blossom is common.
-Dried cactus fruit can also be used and added to tea to resolve gastrointestinal or sleeping disorders.
+Cactus nuts can also be used and added to the tea to resolve gastrointestinal or sleep disorders.
 Milk is never added.
 In the south of the country, saffron is sometimes added.

-The aristocrats can drink amber tea.
-A piece of amber is wrapped in wool and placed at the opening of the teapot.
+Aristocrats can drink amber tea.
+A piece of amber is wrapped in wool and placed in the opening of the teapot.
 The steam from the tea penetrates the wool and touches the amber.
 The steam, enclosed in the teapot, makes the tea taste like amber.

-There is no “standard” recipe for tea, each family using its own brewing times and quantities of ingredients.
+There is no “standard” recipe for tea, as each family uses its own brewing times and amounts of ingredients.
 However, there are general trends depending on the region.
-The Fez region produces a lighter tea, while the Berbers of the High Atlas add many herbs for a stronger taste.
-In the southern part of the country, tea is brewed for longer periods.
+The Fez region produces a lighter tea, while the Berbers of the High Atlas add many herbs for a stronger flavor.
+In the south of the country, tea is brewed for a longer time.

 The tea is brewed for a relatively long time.
-During the brewing process, it is gently stirred with a spoon.
-Then it is transferred between a glass and the teapot to see the level of infusion and to recognize when it is ready.
-When the taste is satisfactory, the liquid is returned to the metal teapot and the tea is served, holding the teapot high, in small glasses, usually decorated with gold piping6.
-Holding the teapot so high is not just to impress with its agility.
-It also serves to aerate the boiled water, helping it to cool and creating small bubbles that give a slightly different taste to the tea.
+During the infusion process, it is stirred gently with a spoon.
+It is then transferred between a glass and the teapot to see the infusion level and recognize when it is ready.
+When the taste is satisfactory, the liquid is returned to the metal teapot and the tea is served, holding the teapot high, in small glasses, usually decorated with gold trim6.
+Holding the teapot so high not only serves to impress with its agility.
+It also serves to aerate the boiled water, helping it to cool and creating small bubbles that give a slightly different flavor to the tea.

-The glasses are always only half filled.
+The glasses are always half full.
 This allows drinkers to hold the top of the glass without burning their fingers.
-The decoration on the glass is used to identify at which level to stop.
+The decoration on the glass serves to identify at which level to stop.